Protogenoi/44-57-2f-3a-9f-4b-89-73-15-23/README.md

  * Unauthorised copying of this file, via any medium is strictly prohibited.
  * Unauthorised distribution of this file, via any medium is strictly prohibited.
  * Unauthorised modification of this code is strictly prohibited.
- * Proprietary and confidential
+ * Proprietary and confidential.

 ## Acknowledgments

-ADL CRM makes use of the following third party open sourced software/tools:
+ADL CRM makes use of the following third party open source software/tools:
  *  DataTables - https://github.com/DataTables/DataTables
  *  EasyAutocomplete - https://github.com/pawelczak/EasyAutocomplete
  *  PHPMailer - https://github.com/PHPMailer/PHPMailer